webala/blog-ssg/Readme.md

 ## Setup locally
 - download or clone the repository
 - activate the virtual environment using the command `pipenv shell`
+- download the project dependencies using `pipenv install`

 If pipenv is not installed in your machine, you can install it using the command `pip3 install pipenv`